 Baillargeon et al. 2016: Many more examples of children under two demonstrating understanding of false beliefs in "spontaneous-response" tasks like this.
+Barone & Gomila 2020: This may be because indirect false belief tasks don't require participants to understand the concept of "false belief" in as sophisticated a way.
 False belief younger than two Kovács et al. 2010, Luo et al. 2009, Luo 2011a: